RabbitHole26/taskAutomator/README.md

 ## Version

-### Current version: 0.0.2
+### Current version: 0.0.3
-- **Release Date**: January 21, 2025
+- **Release Date**: January 27, 2025
 - **Features**:
+  - Updated `tailwind-daisyUi.sh` to reflect new installation steps for Tailwind CSS v4 and DaisyUI v5 beta.
+  - Added a button with DaisyUI classes to `App.jsx` to verify successful installation.

+### Version history:
+  - **0.0.2** (January 21, 2025)
     - Added option to use Google Chrome as the default browser for the 'dev' script.
     - Supports selection between 'Windows + WSL' and 'Ubuntu' setups, based on default Chrome installation paths for Windows 11 and Ubuntu 24.04.

-### Version history:
+  - **0.0.1** (Tailwind theme integration)
   - **0.0.0** (Initial drafts of deployment scripts)
-  - **0.0.1** (Tailwind theme integration)

 ## Project overview